Cpstrommen/VQGAN-CLIP/README.md

 pip install numpy
 pip install --pre torch torchvision torchaudio -f https://download.pytorch.org/whl/nightly/cpu/torch_nightly.html
 ```
+## VQGAN Models
+To use with a pretrained image generation model, configure and run the `download_models.sh` script to download your model of choice.
+A word of caution, these models are massive and take huge amounts of disk space, bandwith, and time to download, so choose your model(s) and download location carefully.

+To train a custom VQGAN model off of custom datasets, use the code and follow the steps in [this project](https://github.com/CompVis/taming-transformers#training-on-custom-data)

+As of now, custom model generation is only compatible with the CUDA version of Pytorch, so Nvidia GPU(s) are required.
 ## Notes for Testing

 The original version of this project is intended to run on GPU CUDA cores and is more efficient in such configuration.
 To force CPU use, add tag `-cd cpu` in the execution of `generate.py`